A New Copy of the Covenant

 buy it back, you must break its neck.
 However, **you

 must buy back every firstborn son.
+No one

 may appear before me without an offering.